ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 Lightweight location tracking tags are a mechanism by which users can track their personal items.
 These tags function as a component of a crowdsourced tracking network in which devices belonging to other network users (e.g., phones) report on the location of tags they have seen.
-At a high level, this works as follows:
+At a high level, location tracking this works as follows:

 - Tags ("Accessories") broadcast an advertisement payload containing accessory-specific information.
 The payload also indicates whether